Cache-Control Headers for Image and Video Assets

 stale-if-error=43200for CDN resilience during origin downtimeETag+Last-Modifieddual validation for precise origin synchronization- Client-side service worker cache-first with network fallback for PWA media delivery

-Browser Quirk & Accessibility Notes: Firefox ignores stale-if-error on cross-origin requests without explicit CORS headers.
-Always include Access-Control-Expose-Headers: Cache-Control.
-Ensure fallback media includes descriptive alt and track elements for captions to maintain WCAG compliance during cache misses.
+Browser Quirk: Firefox ignores stale-if-error on cross-origin requests without explicit CORS headers.
+Always include Access-Control-Expose-Headers: Cache-Control for cross-origin media endpoints.

 Core Web Vitals & Accessibility Impact